IdanZel/CoordsTool/README.md

 Based on [Antoine's AA-Texts tool](https://github.com/Antoine-MSL/AA-Texts) and inspired by [Ninjabrain bot](https://github.com/Ninjabrain1/Ninjabrain-Bot).

+Currently only available for Windows (planning to create a cross-platform version in the future).

 ## Features
 * Automatically add world coordinates in `F3`+`C` format from clipboard (can be disabled)
 * Manually add coordinates in `x z` format